nrsyed/nrsyed.com/content/blog/pb-scraper.md

 proboards_scraper package that contains several async functions used to actually do the scraping (via a ScraperManager class instance to make HTTP requests and indirectly interact with the database, as described above).
-The scraper calls these functions as needed, and some of which recursively call each other.
+The scraper calls these functions as needed, some of which recursively call each other.
 For example, the scrape_forum() function grabs shoutbox posts, the site favicon, and categories from the main page, then calls scrape_board() on each board in each category. scrape_board(), in turns, calls itself recursively on any sub-boards, then iterates over all pages in the board and calls scrape_thread() on all the threads on each page.

-Similarly, scrape_users() runs through each page of the member list and runs an async helper function named, predictably, scrape_user(), on each user profile.
+Similarly, scrape_users() runs through each page of the member list and calls an async helper function named, predictably, scrape_user(), on each user profile.

 <span id="guests" />
 ### Guests

-Guests are users who aren't actually registered.
+Guests are users who aren't actually registered on the site, i.e., they don't show up in the site's member list.
+Not all forums allow guests to make posts&mdash;the forum administrators can disable guest privileges if they so choose.
+However, guests can also be deleted users.
+Thus, a forum may end up with posts made by guests regardless.
+Either way, the scraper needs a way to handle this.

+There are two issues: 1) guests have no user ID and 2) as mentioned in the [ScraperManager class section](#scrapermanager_class) above, we scrape all users first so that they already exist in the database when other content references them&mdash;however, guests don't show up in the user list and cannot be scraped in advance.

+The first issue has an easy solution: assign guests user IDs of our choosing for the purpose of the database.
+Actual users have positive integer IDs on a forum.
+Therefore, I opted to assign guests negative IDs and identify them by name.
+In other words, if guest "Bob" is encountered, they're assigned user ID `-1`.
+If guest "cindy_123" is encountered next, they're assigned user ID `-2`.
+If a guest named "Bob" is encountered again, we query the database User table for existing guests by that name (instead of querying by ID as we would a registered user), find that guest Bob already exists with ID `-1`, and simply use that.

+This also hints at how I've chosen to handle adding guests to the database: when a post by a guest is encountered, we have to first query the database for existing guests with the same name.
+If one already exists, use the existing (negative) user ID; if not, assign a new negative ID and use that.
+This requires the scraper to query the database, which is facilitated by the ScraperManager's [insert_guest()][20] method.

 [1]: https://realpython.com/async-io-python/